tsackton/taelgar/Species/Languages.md

 ### Exotic Languages
 Many other creatures in the world of Taelgar speak a language of their own, including many of the unusual or rarer races in the world.
 These might include the strange language of clicks and hisses the **Giant Eagles** speak, or the strange demonic-influenced barking tongue of **Gnolls.** Most of these are difficult, if not impossible, to learn to speak without magic (and few have a written alphabet).

-There is a wide diversity of these [[Exotic Languages|exotic languages]] but they are almost never spoken by outsiders, although two are languages at least known to the scholars of Tollen and Chardon:
+There is a wide diversity of these [[Exotic Languages|exotic languages]] but they are almost never spoken by outsiders, although the ones below are at least known to the scholars of Tollen and Chardon:

 ##### Centaur
 The language of centaurs.
 Rarely, but not never, taught to outsiders.
 Most centaurs speak Elvish, Sylvan, or both in addition to their own tongue, and most outsiders who must speak with them do so in one of those tongues.